 The integration/sample-build/ directory also has a shared helpers.ts module used by the sample-build tests.
 Shared test fixtures (.jh source files and expected output) live in test-fixtures/sample-build/.

 The project uses GitHub Actions (.github/workflows/ci.yml).
-The workflow defines six jobs; on a typical feature-branch push, five of them run.
-The sixth — Publish Docker runtime image — runs only on pushes to nightly and on v* version tags, after the other jobs succeed.
-It builds and pushes ghcr.io/jaiphlang/jaiph-runtime (the default runtime.docker_image / JAIPH_DOCKER_IMAGE when Docker sandboxing is on; see Docker runtime helper in Architecture).
+The workflow defines eight jobs.
+On a typical feature-branch push, seven of them run.
+The remaining job, Publish Docker runtime image, runs only on pushes to nightly and on v* version tags, after the test, E2E, docs, WSL, PowerShell-installer, and native-Windows-smoke jobs succeed, and it builds and pushes ghcr.io/jaiphlang/jaiph-runtime (the default runtime.docker_image / JAIPH_DOCKER_IMAGE when Docker sandboxing is on; see Docker runtime helper in Architecture).
+The Validate Kubernetes deploy manifest job is not one of those gates, so it does not block the image publish.

 | Job | Runner | Purpose |